Our COVID-19 Safety Plan

 To reduce contact with guests, all activities have been temporarily cancelled.
-There is no housekeeping service while guests are in house.
-Inventory has been reduced in each unit to eliminate waste.
-Kitchen Inventory has been reduced in each unit to ensure it can be cleaned between each stay.
+There will be no housekeeping service while guests are in house.
+Inventory has been reduced in each unit to eliminate waste and kitchen inventory has been reduced in each unit to ensure it can be cleaned between each stay.

 * Stay at home if you are sick to avoid spreading illness to others.

 * Practice diligent hand hygiene at all times.
 Wash your hands regularly with plain soap and water for at least 20 seconds or use alcohol-based hand sanitizer with at least 60% alcohol content.

 *Masks are mandatory in all indoor spaces.

 * Practice cough etiquette.
 Cough into your elbow or cover your mouth and nose with a disposable tissue when you sneeze.
 Immediately dispose of all used tissues in an appropriate waste bin and wash your hands right away.

 * Maintain a physical distance of two metres from others at all times